libremesh/lime-sdk/README.md

         --flavors                 : list available LibreMesh flavors for cooking --update-feeds            : update previously downloaded feeds (only works for Git feeds) -f                        : download feeds based on feeds.conf.default file.
-Feeds will be shared among all targets -d <target>               : download SDK and ImageBuilder for specific target --sdk                  : download only SDK
+Feeds will be shared among all targets --force                : force reinstall of feeds (remove old if exist) -d <target>               : download SDK and ImageBuilder for specific target --sdk                  : download only SDK
            --ib                   : download only ImageBuilder